livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - Remove algolia keys from vercel
 - cleaner format for content-updates and refactor current ones
 - prefetching dictionary will cause entry store value to run twice
+- save backup files to cloud bucket instead of github repo
+- learn more about R2 cache
+    [
+  {
+    "ExposeHeaders": [
+      "Content-Length",
+      "ETag"
+    ],
+    "MaxAgeSeconds": 3000
+  }
+]

 ## Notes
 - 1st manual backup was before any action